ovh/docs/pages/platform/kubernetes-k8s/configuring-kubectl-on-an-ovh-managed-kubernetes-cluster/guide.en-gb.md

 ---
-title: 'Configuring kubectl on an OVH Managed Kubernetes cluster'
+title: Configuring kubectl on an OVH Managed Kubernetes cluster
 slug: configuring-kubectl
 excerpt: 'Find out how to recover the *kubetcl* configuration file to interact with an OVH Managed Kubernetes cluster.'
-section: 'User guides'
+section: User guides
 ---

 **Last updated 29th January, 2019.**